Patilmrashmi/Thread-Detector/README.md

 ## Key Features

 - Faster and more accurate than manual counting
-- Works with different fabric weave patterns
+- Works with Cotton fabric weave pattern
-- Automated classification of dense and loose weaves
 - Cost-effective solution for textile quality control

 ## Technologies Used